wshaddix/http-nats-proxy/README.md

 docker-compose up
 ```

-This will run the http-nats-proxy in a container alongside a NATS server and a test microservice.
+This will run the NATS server in a container.

+Next start the project from Visual Studio and make sure that each project in the solution is set to run on startup (multi-project start-up configuration).
 The http-nats-proxy will listen for http requests on port 5000 of your host machine.
 You can then send http requests to the proxy and have them processed by the test microservice.
 The test microservice that comes with this repo will respond to the following http routes:

 ```
 GET http://localhost:5000/test/v1/customer